-The After Action Review (AAR) is a short focused meeting, for the team, conducted by the team, lasting half an hour or less.
+The After Action Review (AAR) is a short focused meeting, conducted by the team, for the team, lasting half an hour or less.
 AARs allow to you capture useful operational knowledge which is of immediate short term benefit, and which can be ploughed back into the next shift, or the next day's operation.
-This allows you to make course corrections during activity based on what you learn, it allows you to address and optimise the way you work as a team, and it allows you to start to build your collective operational knowledge.
+This allows you to make course corrections during activity based on what you learn, address and optimise the way you work as a team, and begin to build your collective operational knowledge.
 A longer, more detailed review process, suitable for the end of a project or major piece of work, is described separately as the Retrospect process (though sometimes you will hear the term AAR used for this too).

 When to hold an AAR.
 Hold an AAR after a completed task, where learning has occurred:- generally when things have not gone as expected, and when the team has found new successful methods, or new problems and pitfalls.
 An AAR is most valuable when the task is high-cost, high value, or critical-path, and will be repeated by this or another team.

 Who to invite.
 Invite everyone who took part in the event.
 Make sure everyone is on equal footing - no hierarchy.
 There should be no spectators - only participants.
 Someone from the team should facilitate.